- 5 Pro Tips For Planning A Royal Caribbean Cruise With Your Kids

 Moving up the chain, some ships Royal Caribbean ships have the more elaborate Splashaway Bay.
 A more tricked out splash park here includes a large tipping bucket, and small and medium water slides (far right).

-Where to find it: Majesty and Ovation, as well as most ships that have the Perfect Storm attractions.
+Where to find it: Majesty and Ovation, Spectrum, Wonder and probably the Icon.

 One large step up from Splashaway Bay is the Perfect Storm.
 This is a set of two or three very large water slides for true thrill-seekers.
 These slides have a 48-inch minimum height requirement.